robwec/book-printing-bookbinding-pdf-page-order/README.md

 # pdf-book-printer
 Wow!
-Some scripts to turn PDFs into printable, bindable books by printing 2, 4, or any number of PDF pages to a single 8.5 x 11" sheet.
+Here are some scripts to turn PDFs into printable, bindable books by printing 2, 4, or any number of PDF pages to a single 8.5 x 11" sheet.

 Make books by editing PDFs for printing at 2-per-page or 4-per-page in correct order.